somaiaahmed/DL-models-deployment/README.md

 To get started with either project, navigate to the respective folder and follow the instructions in the README file of that project.

-## License

-This repository is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments

 - [Scikit-learn](https://scikit-learn.org/) for the machine learning libraries used in the models.
-- Any additional acknowledgments related to datasets or other contributions.